Justagwas/MediaCrate/README.md

 * Not DRM-circumvention software
 * Not a cloud-based downloader

-MediaCrate downloads only what you explicitly request.
+MediaCrate only downloads content you explicitly request.

 ---